Aldersley High School

 Aldersley High School is a mixed secondary school and sixth form located in the Pendeford area of Wolverhampton in the West Midlands of England.

-Despite the name, Aldersley High School is not in Aldersley, but straddles the Wolverhampton / South Staffordshire border on the western edge of Pendeford, surrounded on two sides by countryside. with many pupils who attend the school coming from the Dovecotes area of the city.
-Many pupils who attend the school come from the Dovecotes area of Wolverhampton.
+Despite the name, Aldersley High School is not in Aldersley, but straddles the Wolverhampton / South Staffordshire border on the western edge of Pendeford, surrounded on two sides by countryside.Many pupils who attend the school come from the Dovecotes area of Wolverhampton, however recently more students are attending from as far as Fordhouses.

 History

 Previously a foundation school administered by Wolverhampton City Council, Aldersley High School converted to academy status in January 2013 and is now sponsored by the Amethyst Academies Trust.
 However the school continues to coordinate with Wolverhampton City Council for admissions.

 In 2012 a BMX track was constructed on the school grounds, one of the first (and to date only) such tracks at a school in England.
 Work started in 2013 to construct a new theatre and remodel existing buildings, in preparation for an increase in capacity from 700 to 1,050.

 In 2016, a former vice-principal of the school, Daljit Kaur, was convicted for committing fraud whilst at the school.
 Kaur was subsequently banned from teaching for life.

 A new sixth form centre was built at Aldersley High School in 2019, which houses the entire sixth form provision for the Amethyst Academies Trust, and so includes sixth form students from Moreton School.